raipc/atsd-api-python/README.md

 ###Querying Versioned Series Values

-To fetch series values with version information add VersionedFilter to query with `versioned` field equal to True.
+To fetch series values with version information add VersionedFilter to query with `versioned` field equal to **True**.
 The example demonstrated below also illustrates how milliseconds can be used to set a date filter.

 ```python